Sisarus/nestjs-api-todo/README.md

 npx prisma start
 ```

 Signup and signin do not need JWT Token.
-When using signup or signin and everything goes right, back will give JWT Token that last 15m.
-Changet this:
-src/auth/auth.service.ts  and row 68
+When using signin and everything goes right, back will return JWT Token that last 15m.
+Chance token lastin time from: src/auth/auth.service.ts  and row 68
 Others will nees this as header:
 Authorization Bearer [JWT.token]

 #### Addresses for data
 - **POST** */api/v1/signup*: Sign up as an user of the system, using email & password